Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_da/exercise.rst

 In the package, there are folders for subject data (i.e. ``subject_{0..5}``).
 In each subject folder, there is a data file containing an encrypted string (URL) pointing to the subject's photo.

-In this fake analysis, we are going to find out who our subjects are, using a analysis algorithm that does the following two steps in each subject folder:
+In this fake analysis, we are going to find out who our subjects are, using an trivial "analysis algorithm" that does the following two steps in each subject folder:

 1. decrypting the URL string, and
 2. downloading the photo into the folder.